joaqo/silly_pytorch_memory_thingy/README.md

+# Sily pytorch memory thingy

-# See num of params and memory of some things in pytorch
+Wanted to get some numbers on the memory some things consume in pytorch